onomyprotocol/ochain/docs/migration/cosmoshub-3.md

 These chapters contains all the migration guides to update your app and modules to Cosmos v0.40 Stargate.

-If you’re running a block explorer, wallet, exchange, validator, or any other service (eg. custody provider) that depends upon the Cosmos Hub or Cosmos ecosystem, you’ll want to pay attention, because this upgrade will involve substantial changes.
+If you’re running a block explorer, wallet, exchange, validator, or any other service (eg. custody provider) that depends upon the Onomy or Cosmos ecosystem, you’ll want to pay attention, because this upgrade will involve substantial changes.

 1. [App and Modules Migration](https://github.com/cosmos/cosmos-sdk/blob/master/docs/migrations/app_and_modules.md)
 1. [Chain Upgrade Guide to v0.40](https://github.com/cosmos/cosmos-sdk/blob/master/docs/migrations/chain-upgrade-guide-040.md)